 In that case, you will not be disqualified for your inability to spend the minimum required time on the island during your 5-year probationary period.

-Antigua and Barbuda may pass amendments to the CBI program at any time, so to ensure the best chances of approval, contact Bluemina today for a free, no-obligation consultation to determine if now is the time for you to apply for citizenship and a passport for visa-free travel.
+Antigua and Barbuda may pass amendments to the CBI program at any time, so to ensure the best chances of approval, contact Bluemina today for a free consultation to determine if now is the time for you to apply for citizenship and a passport for visa-free travel.

 Each path to citizenship in Antigua and Barbuda carries a minimum commitment as well as government processing fees and due diligence fees.
 There’s also a small fee to have your new passport issued, though in most cases, this fee doesn’t amount to more than $350.